shawnshifflett/resume/README.md

 This is my resume written in [LaTeX](https://www.latex-project.org/).

-This resume is based off a template I discovered modified by Scott Clark.
-See the (C) list at the top of the LaTeX code for a history.
+This resume is based off of a template that I discovered that was modified by [Scott Clark](https://github.com/sc932).
+See the (C) list at the top of the LaTeX code for a history of modifications.

-I have also included the original templates along with my resume.
+I have included the original templates and all contributors along with my resume.

 Feel free to fork and edit.